VikSil/udemy_100_days_of_code/intermediate+/day_048-selenium_game_bot/project/cookienomics.md

 ### Displayed cookies

 Is a separate variable `CookiesDisplay`.
-This is displayed in 'money' div in HTML, but other than display it is meaningless.
+This is displayed in 'money' div in HTML.
 It will display a slightly lesser amount than the actual `Cookies`, but due to the refresh rate of 3 times per second this difference is negligable.
+Since there is no way for an outside code to directly tap into `Cookies` variable, the number displayed in `money` div has to be used as a proxy value.

 ```
 	CookiesDisplay+=(Cookies-CookiesDisplay)*0.5;